leoisl/pangenome_variations/README.md

 # Pangenome Variations

-A snakemake pipeline that receives as input several genomes and build pangenome SNPs between them, serving as a set of truth variants to be found by variant callers.
+A snakemake pipeline that receives as input several genomes and builds pangenome variants between them, serving as a set of truth variants to be found by variant callers.

-It does so by comparing all the input genomes pairwisely, and thus obtaining SNPs, then deduplicating these SNPs based on the coordinates of their alleles.
-In the end, we have, for each genome, truth probes from deduplicated SNPs, with several data.
+It does so by comparing all the input genomes pairwisely, and thus obtaining variants, then deduplicating these variants based on the coordinates of their alleles.
+In the end, we have, for each genome, truth probes from deduplicated variants, with several data.

-A thorough explanation of this pipeline will be done soon (either in the paper or here).
+A thorough explanation of this pipeline can be found in the pandora paper (TODO: add link).

 The version used in the pandora paper has tag `pandora_paper_tag1`.